camlspotter/ocaml/README-leopard.md

 Cons:

 * Need to set an environment varialbe for `ocamlfind`, which may be tricky for some build systems.
 (See details below)
-* If you are paranoiac, you are not happy since there is no type guarantee by the genuine OCaml compiler.
+* It has two phased typing, but if you are paranoiac, you are not happy since there is no type guarantee by the genuine OCaml compiler.

 ### Work with Findlib (i.e. `ocamlfind`)